unaihuete93/Tecnun-AIFoundry-2025/README.md

 In this task you will see the Azure AI Foundry that has been set up for you.
 You will also see the models that have been deployed to this Foundry.

-If you open the Azure Portal (https://portal.azure.com) and navigate to the resource group `AzureFoundry-Grado-Sept`, you will see a resource called `foundryproject-tecnun-resource`.
+If you open the Azure Portal (https://portal.azure.com) and navigate to the resource group `AzureFoundry-Grado-Master`, you will see a resource called `foundryproject-tecnun-resource`.
 This is the Azure Foundry resource that has been set up for you.

 Open the resource and expand all the options on the left column.
 You will see the following options: